 - We cover what happened with this acquisition.

-AWS and Google Cloud focus on driving internal efficiencies make it very difficult for the mega-vendors like Oracle, SAP, IBM, and Microsoft to compete.
-The only one of these vendors that is even close is Microsoft with Azure, and this has far less to do with the quality of the Azure offering that just because of Microsoft’s built-in customer base.
+AWS and Google Cloud focus on driving internal efficiencies to make it very difficult for the mega-vendors like Oracle, SAP, IBM, and Microsoft to compete.
+The only one of these vendors that is even close is Microsoft with Azure, and this has far less to do with the quality of the Azure offering than just because of Microsoft’s built-in customer base.
 The IBM Softlayer acquisition exemplifies the competitive maelstrom that AWS and Google Cloud have created.
-The previously independent Softlayer was high-end cloud service provider focused on dedicated servers and custom configurations that IBM acquired to boost its cloud profile in 2013.
+The previously independent Softlayer was a high-end cloud service provider focused on dedicated servers and custom configurations that IBM acquired to boost its cloud profile in 2013.
 IBM thought that Softlayer’s 25,000 customers would be an excellent source of lead generation for other IBM products.
-We will see later in the Red Hat acquisition by IBM how acquiring customers is a primary motivator of acquisitions.
+Later in the Red Hat acquisition by IBM, we will see how acquiring customers is a primary motivator.
 Yet, even with IBMs resources, Softlayer went into a rapid decline after the IBM acquisition.

 Softlayer’s primary differentiator was upper-end servers.
-SoftLayer a company that had the potential to compete, from a technology perspective, with AWS.
+SoftLayer, a company that had the potential to compete, from a technology perspective, with AWS.
 IBM, the story went at the time of the acquisition, would accelerate adoption and scale in the cloud.
-This was how they stood out in the cloud services market, however, not long after IBM acquired Softlayer, AWS and Google Cloud expanded their offerings into this space.
-This, along with IBM’s mismanagement of Softlayer greatly reduced the value of IBM’s Softlayer acquisition.
+This was how they stood out in the cloud services market.
+However, not long after IBM acquired Softlayer, AWS and Google Cloud expanded their offerings into this space.
+This, along with IBM’s mismanagement of Softlayer, greatly reduced IBM’s Softlayer acquisition value.
 Softlayer is now another in a long list of failed IBM acquisitions.

 “Considering that IBM is worse in every single aspect including but not limited to API availability and documentation, network and DNS services, storage services, etc… there is pretty much zero reason whatsoever to use IBM nowadays.”